sanjeetkumaritoutlook/angularjs1-app/README.md

 npm install --save-dev html-webpack-plugin

 The HtmlWebpackPlugin is responsible for generating an index.html file with the correct paths for your assets.

+##  use a build tool like Webpack or environment variables to inject different script paths based on the environment.
+2️⃣ Using Conditional Logic in index.html with NODE_ENV

+Summary

+Webpack Solution: You can bundle both local and production scripts based on environment using Webpack's DefinePlugin.

+Simple Conditional Logic: Use a simple conditional check in index.html or your build process to load different scripts for local development and production environments.